What Are the Do's and Don'ts After Hair Transplant?Facial Plastic Surgery

 Anti-scar gels and creams

-Most surgeons prescribe anti-scar gels or creams to diminish redness and scars in the donor area.
+Most surgeons prescribe anti-scar gels or creams to diminish redness and scars after a hair transplant in the donor area.
 You should use these products twice a day for at least two weeks.

 Hair growth medications